dime-worldbank/dime-account-admin/instructions/dime-become-member.md

+# These request are not used anymore but kept for archive and to not break any existing links.

+Go to https://github.com/dime-worldbank/dime-account-admin to find the up to date instructions.

-# Request to become member of the DIME account
+## Request to become member of the DIME account

 **These instructions are for the DIME Account.
 Your repo is hosted on this account if your repo URL starts with:**